Jonathan-Islas/LeetCode/README.md

 Assignments:
 Individually, create a new repository called LeetCode in your personal's Encora Github account (Not in the organization, but using your Encora's email).
 Teamwork: As a team, solve the following leet code problems with Python, Java, and TypeScript programming languages:
--	Median of Two Sorted Arrays
+-	<a href='https://leetcode.com/problems/median-of-two-sorted-arrays/' target='_blank' >Median of Two Sorted Arrays</a>
-- 	LRU Cache
+- 	<a href='https://leetcode.com/problems/lru-cache/' target='_blank' >LRU Cache</a>
--  	Longest Substring Without Repeating Characters
+-  	<a href='https://leetcode.com/problems/longest-substring-without-repeating-characters/' target='_blank' >Longest Substring Without Repeating Characters</a>
--  	Regular Expression Matching
+-  	<a href='https://leetcode.com/problems/regular-expression-matching/' target='_blank' >Regular Expression Matching</a>

 Each team should create one Pull Request in their LeetCode repository for each Programming Language.
 Put each problem in a different file in the same PR.
 Example: